What is the cheapest cremation? A direct cremation is the…

 The best way to provision for your passing is to make sure you either have the necessary funds in place or have a funeral plan or life insurance you can rely on.
 Reassured can help you compare life insurance quotes fee-free today, although we cannot sell prepaid funeral plans.

 If you’re worried about how you would be able to pay for your parents funeral, have the conversation with them.

 Although, it’s a very difficult subject to broach it could stop future problems materialising.

-If you're interested in arranging a funeral plan or life insurance for yourself or on behalf of your parents, using our award-winning brokerage can help you secure the best available deal.
+Alternatively, if you're interested in arranging life insurance for yourself or on behalf of your parents, using our award-winning brokerage could help you secure the best available deal we can offer.